ets-labs/python-dependency-injector/examples/miniapps/movie-lister/README.rst

    MOVIE_FINDER_TYPE=csv python -m movies MOVIE_FINDER_TYPE=sqlite python -m movies

-The output should be something like:
+The output should be something like this for each command:

 .. code-block:: bash